-Out of all the waterfalls we’ve visited in Costa Rica, the Nauyaca Waterfalls have got to be most grandiose and most majestic.
-Hidden deep within the forests of Costa Rica’s South Pacific, approximately 10kms inland from Playa Dominical, the Nauyaca Waterfalls consist of two falls.
-The upper waterfall plummets down from the height of 45 meters onto a rocky bed unsuitable for swimming, while the lower one, only 20 meters in height, forms a pleasant six-meter deep pool perfect for a refreshing dip.
+The upper waterfall plummets down from the height of 45 (146 feet) metres onto a rocky bed unsuitable for swimming, while the lower one, only 20 metres (178 feet) in height, forms a pleasant six-metre deep pool perfect for a refreshing dip.
 Its beautiful surroundings make the Nauyaca Waterfalls an ideal destination for nature lovers and one that we recommend to everyone visiting this part of Costa Rica.

 Horseback Riding Tour to Nauyaca Waterfalls

-The tour departs daily at 8am and lasts until 2pm, taking visitors from the start of the trail to the waterfalls and back for a cost of $70/per person.
+The tour departs daily at 8 a.m and lasts until 2 p.m, taking visitors from the start of the trail to the waterfalls and back for a cost of $70 USD/per person.
 The price includes breakfast, lunch, horseback riding, and guides.
 This is by far the most popular way to reach the falls and as such, the most crowded.

 Hiking to Nauyaca Waterfalls

-The falls are also accessible on foot for a significantly smaller fee of just $8.
+If you would rather take a Nauyaca Waterfalls hike, the falls are accessible for a significantly smaller fee of just $8 USD.
 Hikers follow the same trail as the horses (so make sure you stagger your departure times with the horseback riding tours or you’ll be stuck hiking behind 50 horses), weaving along the beautiful Rio Barucito before ascending uphill and eventually arriving at the waterfalls.
 The hike takes around 1-2 hours each way.
-Jean and Matt from Two Weeks in Costa Rica outline the details of hiking to Nauyaca Waterfalls here.

 Nauyaca Waterfalls by Pick Up Truck

-The pickup truck option cost only $25 per person, offering a budget friendly alternative to reach the falls.
-A number of departure times were available throughout the day (7am, 10am, 2pm), so to take advantage of good light and avoid the crowds we opted for the earliest slot at 7am.
+The pickup truck option costs only $25 USD per person, offering a budget-friendly alternative to reach the falls.
+A number of departure times were available throughout the day (7 a.m, 10 a.m, 2 p.m), so to take advantage of good light and avoid the crowds we opted for the earliest slot at 7 a.m.